dongkyunk/ConvNext-tensorflow/README.md

 # Tensorflow Implementation of "A ConvNet for the 2020s"

-This is the unofficial Tensforflow Implementation of ConvNeXt from "A ConvNet for the 2020s"
+This is the unofficial Tensorflow Implementation of ConvNeXt from "A ConvNet for the 2020s"

 paper: https://arxiv.org/abs/2201.03545